karaesmen/blogdown_website/content/authors/admin/_index.md

 - Visitors
 ---

-Ezgi Karaesmen is a PhD candidate at the Ohio State University College of Pharmacy.
-She is a genomic data scientist with cancer biology background.
-Currently, she works with large genomic and clinical datasets in the context of bone marrow transplants.
-Broadly, she is interested in associations of germline genetic variants with survival events of leukemia patients following their transplant.
+Ezgi Karaesmen is a bioinformatics postdoctoral scientist at Institute for Genomic Medicine at Nationwide Children's Hospital.
+She is a computational biologist with cancer biology background.
+Currently, she works at the Institute of Genomic Medicine at Nationwide Children's Hospital, focusing on translational genomics and transcriptomics pipelines and in silico experiments.